Irreducible unirational and uniruled components of moduli spaces of polarized Enriques surfaces: Abstract

 \section{Abstract}

-We give an explicit description of the irreducible components of the moduli spaces of polarized Enriques surfaces in terms of decompositions of the polarization as an effective sum of isotropic classes.
-We prove that infinitely many of these components are unirational (resp.\ uniruled).
+We prove that infinitely many irreducible components of the moduli space of polarized Enriques surfaces are unirational (resp.\ uniruled), characterizing them in terms of decompositions of the polarization as an effective sum of isotropic classes.
 In particular, this applies to components of arbitrarily large genus $g$ and $\phi$-invariant of the polarization.